DenkSchuldt/RSS-Reader-Multi-hilos/README.md

-# RSS-Reader-Multi-hilos
+# Multiverso

-With RSS-Reader you can check the latest news from Diario El Universo, Ecuador.
+With Multiverso you can check the latest news from Diario El Universo, Ecuador.

 - Select as many feeds as you want to subscribe.<br/>
 <img src="images/producers.png" width="250">